Applications are currently being accepted for the graduating class of 2020, beginning study February 2019.

 Candidates are selected for the program based on what they will contribute to the peer learning community and their readiness to benefit from the program.
 The professional diversity of the cohort is a key benefit to the students.

 There is no application deadline for this program.
 The selection committee meets regularly so applications are considered and admission is granted until the program is full.

 For further assistance with the application process, the EMSTL advising team can be reached at 401-863-2700 or ExecMasters@brown.edu.

 To complete your application, submit the following via the online application system:

 Please complete and submit the online application.
 The application fee of $200 US can be paid by credit card via the online application, or by check to Brown University mailed to 200 Dyer Street, Box T, Brown University, Providence, Rhode Island 02912 USA.

 As part of the online application you will need to prepare a personal statement that addresses why you want to pursue the Executive Master in Science and Technology Leadership at Brown, what you hope to learn from the program, and how your participation will enrich the experience of others in the program (approximately 500 words).

-As part of the online application you will need to submit a critical challenge project synopsis.
-The critical challenge will become the focus of your independent student “Critical Challenge Project” course throughout the 16-month program.
-In approximately 200 words, describe a critical challenge related to your industry and interests, drawing from your own experience and vision for the future.
-Address the complexity and intractability of the problem in the current environment, and organizational barriers and constraints that surround it.
+This critical challenge will become the focus of your independent study in the “Critical Challenge Project” course throughout the duration of the program.
+Describe a critical challenge related to your field and interests, drawing from your own experience and vision for the future.

 Your resume format can be in Microsoft Word or PDF.